In life, we all have the tendency to believe that we are unworthy on some deep, undefinable level.

 This is not an exhaustive list, but it highlights the most common emotional core wounds that people struggle with.
 How many can you relate to?

-The most suffering we experience from our core wounds revolves around the false self-images we present to the world.
-On one hand, we go through life pretending to be very important, and on the other, we believe that we are unworthy, ugly, unlovable, or broken deep down.
+The majority of suffering that we experience from our core wounds arises from the false self-image (or ego self) that we present to the world and try to protect.
+On the one hand, we go through life pretending to be very important, popular, “together,” or acceptable.
+And on the other, we secretly believe that we are unworthy, ugly, unlovable, or broken deep down.

 More In-Depth Help